google/gvisor/content/docs/architecture_guide/performance.md

 {{< graph id="density" url="/performance/density.csv" title="perf.py density --runtime=runc --runtime=runsc" log="true" y_min="100000" >}}

 The above figure demonstrates these costs based on three sample applications.
-This test is the result of running many instances of a container (typically 50) and calculating available memory on the host before and afterwards, and dividing the difference by the number of containers.
+This test is the result of running many instances of a container (50, or 5 in the case of redis) and calculating available memory on the host before and afterwards, and dividing the difference by the number of containers.
 This technique is used for measuring memory usage over the `usage_in_bytes` value of the container cgroup because we found that some container runtimes, other than `runc` and `runsc`, do not use an individual container cgroup.

 The first application is an instance of `sleep`: a trivial application that does nothing.
 The second application is a synthetic `node` application which imports